(833) 262-7801

 In many cases, digital versions of the checklist also interface with electronic logging devices and other telematics installed on the vehicle to make the inspection even easier.

-The details you include on your checklist largely depend on the type of vehicles you operate and the condition and needs of your commercial fleet.
+The details included on pre-inspection checklists largely depend on the type of vehicles being operated and the condition and needs of a commercial fleet.

-For example, if one of your drivers will be operating a semi, you’ll want to create a vehicle-specific checklist that includes an inspection of the coupling system and trailer condition.
+For example, if a driver will be operating a semi, their fleet manager will want to create a vehicle-specific checklist that includes an inspection of the coupling system and trailer condition.

-On the other hand, if the driver will be operating a work van or work truck — that won’t be pulling a trailer — you should create a vehicle-specific checklist that skips those steps (or at least makes them conditional on how the vehicle will be used that day).
+On the other hand, if the driver will be operating a work van or work truck — that won’t be pulling a trailer — a vehicle-specific checklist that skips those steps (or at least makes them conditional on how the vehicle will be used that day) will work.

-Again, it all depends on the demands of your industry and the needs of your business.
+Again, it all depends on the demands of the industry and the needs of the business.

 What To Include On A Pre-Trip Inspection Checklist